 python setup.py install

-- Clone the repo and add the root dir to your PYTHONPATH (developer mode, not possible for Python 2.7)
+- Clone the repo and add the root dir to your PYTHONPATH (developer mode)

 The primary motivation for Flexx is the undeniable fact that the web (i.e. browser technology) has become an increasingly popular method for delivering applications to users, also for (interactive) scientific content.